 Every three years, this water was sent in large pots of earthenware.
 The perilous journeys took several weeks through jungles and over hilly terrain.
 Some of the earth jars inevitably burst on the road.
 Therefore the tribute payers had to travel repeatedly to meet the quota required by the Khmer King.

-Apparently, Phra Ruang invented an ingenious new way of transporting this water.
+Phra Ruang invented an ingenious new way of transporting this water.
 The water was now brought in lacquered containers of braided bamboo.
-These containers handled the tough transports much better and they usually arrived intact at Angkor.
+These containers handled the tough transports much better, and they usually arrived intact at Angkor.

-King Indravarman II therefore immediately gave orders to one of his able generals that the threat is eliminated.
-Then the General Phaya Decho also with the magical power to travel underground at great speed took off to Sukhothai.
+King Indravarman II, therefore, immediately gave orders to one of his able generals that the threat be eliminated.
+Then the General Phaya Decho, also with the magical power to travel underground at great speed, took off to Sukhothai.

 The light show is spectacular with traditional dancing, illuminated temples in different colours and the story told in a loud dramatic voice how Sukhothai was liberated from the Khmers.
-It is a beautiful show, be aware that if Loi Krathong falls in the early part of November the whole thing might storm away.
-One year when I was there the whole show had to be cancelled, this is open-air and we ended up in the middle of a huge thunderstorm.
+It is a beautiful show, be aware that if Loi Krathong falls in the early part of November, the whole thing might storm away.
+One year when I was there, the whole show had to be cancelled, this is open-air, and we ended up in the middle of a massive thunderstorm.

-Na Kothai has an interesting twist on their laarb, with wild olives.
-Additionally giving it a richness and unusual sour character.
+Na Kothai has an exciting twist on their laarb, with wild olives.
+They are additionally giving it a richness and unusual sour character.
 They also serve the Gaeng Liang, a fish soup with smoked fish, pumpkin and mushrooms.
-JK Station Cafe has tasty food and an interesting “train atmosphere”.
+JK Station Cafe has tasty food and an enjoyable “train atmosphere”.

-However, if you are in the Historical Park and looking for somewhere inexpensive to eat.
-Just take a walk and you will find coffee shops and eateries outside the park.
+However, if you are in the Historical Park and looking for somewhere inexpensive to eat, take a walk and find coffee shops and eateries outside the park.
 The same place where you find bike rentals and souvenir stalls.

-During the years I have stayed at 4 different hotels in Sukhothai.
+During the years, I have stayed at four different hotels in Sukhothai.
 Two places are closed or either too rundown at this point.
 But 3-star Legendha hotel used to deliver.
-It has a traditional Thai village touch to it and when crowded they normally serve a buffet in the evening.
-In the morning sometimes monks will walk by for the morning alms.
+It has a traditional Thai village touch to it, and when crowded, they usually serve a buffet in the evening.
+In the morning, sometimes monks will walk by for the morning alms.